CollectionBuilder/collectionbuilder.github.io/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted from two sources:

 1. The [Contributor Covenant](https://www.contributor-covenant.org/), version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html.
 For answers to common questions about this code of conduct, see https://www.contributor-covenant.org/faq.
-2. The Citizen Code of Conduct, which is distributed by [Stumptown] Syndicate(http://stumptownsyndicate.org/) under a Creative Commons Attribution-ShareAlike license(http://creativecommons.org/licenses/by-sa/3.0/).
+2. The Citizen Code of Conduct, which is distributed by [Stumptown Syndicate](http://stumptownsyndicate.org/) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).
 Portions of text from the Citizen Code of Conduct are derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).
    - Revision 2.3.
 Posted 6 March 2017.
    - Revision 2.2.
 Posted 4 February 2016.
    - Revision 2.1.
 Posted 23 June 2014.
    - Revision 2.0, adopted by the [Stumptown Syndicate](http://stumptownsyndicate.org/) board on 10 January 2013.
 Posted 17 March 2013.